aguilloux/survgen-clinical-trials/README.md

 Code accompanying the paper *"Toward Valid Generative Clinical Trial Data with Survival Endpoints"*.
 This repository provides tools to **generate and analyze synthetic clinical trial data with survival endpoints** using a generative modeling approach.

-It includes our extension of the **Heterogeneous Variational Autoencoder (HI-VAE)** supporting survival data, enabling the model to handle **time-to-event analysis** with incomplete and heterogeneous data types.
+It includes our extension of the **Heterogeneous and Incomplete Variational Autoencoder (HI-VAE)** supporting survival data, enabling the model to handle **time-to-event analysis** with incomplete and heterogeneous data types.
 The code is written in **Python** and uses **PyTorch**.

 ---